 Women feel out of place because they have lost connection to their true selves.

 80 percent of women suffer from low self esteem (Dove global study).
 The opposite of self-doubt is when people feel that they ‘belong’ and are surrounded by people who respect and appreciate them for who they are.
-In a world built on masculine values some women feel that they don’t belong.
-A Forbes article shares one woman’s account of trying to fit into the dominantly masculine corporate system:
+In a world built on masculine values many women feel that they don’t belong.
+A Forbes article shares one woman’s account of trying to fit into the predominantly masculine corporate system:

 “Imagine that you live with a constant fear of being judged – the natural reaction is to keep a low profile and to not try to make yourself too noticeable.”

-According to a study by Bain Company recently published by the Harvard Business Review, women who had more than two years on the job had their confidence plummet by nearly 50%.
+According to a study by Bain Company published by the Harvard Business Review, women who had more than two years on the job had their confidence plummet by nearly 50%.
 Another article by Harvard Business Review further highlights the point that women want to stay out of the spotlight at work.

 “Women turn to invisibility to avoid a backlash from bosses and colleagues.”

-Recent research published by The Telegraph claims that three quarters of women lack confidence to ask for senior positions at work.
+Research published by The Telegraph claims that three quarters of women lack confidence to ask for senior positions at work.